ealborn/cyberlinks/README.md

 As a user I should be able to delete my links.

 As a user I should be able to up and down vote links.

+###Requirements
+List of requirements which needed to be fulfilled in order to complete the project:

+The project should implement nice looking graphical user interface.

+(Bootstrap is allowed, but without any custom jQuery code.)

+The application should be written in HTML, CSS, JavaScript and PHP.

+The application should not be built using jQuery.

+The application should be built using a SQLite database with at least three different tables.

+The application should be pushed to a public repository on GitHub.

+The application should be responsive and work on mobile devices.

+The application should be implement secure hashed passwords when signing up.

+The project's PHP files should declare strict types.

+The project can't contain any PHP errors, warning or notices.

+The project must be tested on at least two of your classmates computers.

+Note: Add the testers name to the README.md file.

+The repository should have at least 30 commits and not just one big commit.

+The repository should contain the database file.

+The repository must contain a README.md file with installation instructions and documentation.

+The repository must contain a LICENSE file.

+Note: This is important when working with open-source software.

+The repository must contain a .editorconfig file with your preferred settings.